statgen/colocus-ui-vue3/README.md

 ## Colors
 A key design goal of this iteration of Colocus was to centralize style definitions as much as possible, colors in particular.
 Our global constants.js file has a COLORS object that is the definitive source of colors throughout the app.
 Each color is prefixed with CLC_, which stands for Colocus Color.
 Then a functional designation is appended.
 For example, CLC_ACTION refers to our action color, used to style components where user interaction is possible.

 Vuetify has an extensive color management system, based on Google's Material Design.
 Vuetify allows definition of custom themes.
-We define a custom theme in plugins/vuetify.js.
+I have defined a custom theme in plugins/vuetify.js.
 Its colors are mapped directly from the COLORS object.

 However, Vuetify's themes only cover Vuetify components, not native HTML elements, such as headings, spans, etc. The solution is a css file, styles/global.css, that references variables from the custom Vuetify theme.
 The global css file is imported in main.js.
 Following is an example of how this works from global.css.